 2.1 Study Area

-The Gautala Autramghat Wildlife Sanctuary (GAWLS) is located in Maharashtra, Western India, spanning approximately 260 square kilometres across the Chhatrapati Sambhajinagar (Aurangabad) and Jalgaon districts (Fig. 1).
+The Gautala Autramghat Wildlife Sanctuary (GAWLS) is located in Maharashtra, Western India, spanning approximately 260 km2 across the Chhatrapati Sambhajinagar (Aurangabad) and Jalgaon districts (Fig. 1).
 Positioned within the Satmala and Ajanta hill ranges of the Western Ghats, the sanctuary’s topography includes rugged hills, plateaus, and plains.
 It is geographically situated at approximately 20.33°N latitude and 75.14°E longitude.
 The sanctuary's primary vegetation consists of dry deciduous forests, grasslands, and scrublands, with prominent forest species such as Tectona grandis (teak), Butea monosperma (Palash), Diospyros melanoxylon (Tendu), and Anogeissus latifolia (Dhamorda) (Champion & Seth, 1968).
 The GAWLS was established as a protected area in 1986 and later declared an eco-sensitive zone in 2016 by the Ministry of Environment, Forest and Climate Change.
-This designation expanded the sanctuary’s protected region to 483.45 square kilometres, including a one-kilometre peripheral buffer zone (Ministry of Environment Forest and Climate Change Notification, New Delhi, the 9th December, 2016).
+This designation expanded the sanctuary’s protected region to 483.45 km2, including a 1 km peripheral buffer zone (Ministry of Environment Forest and Climate Change Notification, New Delhi, the 9th December, 2016).
 The region experiences a dry climate with recurrent drought conditions, leading to water scarcity, particularly during the summer months.
 Despite its ecological importance and diverse flora and fauna, the sanctuary is under pressure from human activities, including agricultural encroachment and resource extraction.
 This study focuses on analyzing the vegetation structure and composition of GAWLS to inform future conservation strategies and sustainable resource management.

 Figure 1: Shows the study area and the sampling plots at GAWLS